In 2009 a list of 32 million plain text passwords was exposed for the online games service RockYou.com.

 - Use a unique password for every website you visit.

 - Use strong passwords that are difficult to guess, even with powerful computers.

-- Change passwords regularly and especially after using any untrusted networks (wireless or otherwise).
+- Change passwords if you think yours might have been compromised, e.g.: after using any untrusted networks (wireless or otherwise).

 A strong password:

 - Contains only a randomly-generated combination of mixed-case letters, numbers and punctuation.
 (If you need to enter the password on a smart phone, it may be best to make it a little longer, but avoid some punctuation like curly brackets).

 But strong passwords are hard to remember!

 If remembering lots of really tough passwords sounds a bit of a pain, I have some suggestions to make it easier.

 Firstly there are a number of free applications available which make creating and storing your passwords simple and secure.